skuzniak/skuzniak.github.io/_posts/2022-10-24-connect-content-hub-with-sitecore.markdown

 In order to setup Azure Service Bus to work with Sitecore connector, you will need Topics.
 This is important when choosing the pricing tier - it has to be at least **Standard** - Basic subscription will not have Topics enabled.

+The reason for that is simple - topics are meant to be used with multiple consumers through the use of the subscriptions.
+Queue would allow only single sender and single consumer, but topic allows for a single sender and multiple consumers, which are using different subsrciptions.
+For more information you can check the [detailed description of queues, topics and subscriptions](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions)

 <figure>
 <img src="/assets/posts/sitecore-integration/01-azure-servicebus-create.png" alt="Create new Azure Service Bus." />
 <figcaption>Create new Azure Service Bus.</figcaption>